[Copilot Studio] Tried generating .pptx/.xlsx from scratch with Code Interpreter

 Using the code interpreter, you can generate PowerPoint / Excel files from scratch without a template.

-In particular, Excel files embed charts in a native format with data references rather than images, so recipients can edit them directly in Excel.
+Excel in particular embeds charts in a format with data references rather than images — native charts — so the recipient can edit them in Excel.

-Before deploying this in production, you should be aware that generation takes on the order of minutes, distributing the generated files requires additional handling, and it is a premium-billed feature.
+The facts that generation takes on the order of minutes, that distributing the generated files requires additional steps, and that this is a premium-billed feature are all things to understand before putting it into production.